rubencaro/bottler/README.md

 `prod` environment is used by default.
 Use like `MIX_ENV=other_env mix deploy` to force it to `other_env`.

+## Rollback

+Simply move the _current_ link to the previous release and restart to apply.
+It's quite faster than to deploy a previous release, that is also possible.

+Be careful because the _previous release_ may be different on each server.
+It's up to you to keep all your servers rollback-able (yeah).

+Use like `mix bottler.rollback`.

+`prod` environment is used by default.
+Use like `MIX_ENV=other_env mix bottler.rollback` to force it to `other_env`.

 ## TODOs

 * Add more testing